rasmus-kirk/nixarr/README.md

 ## Domain Registrars

 If you need a domain registrar I suggest [Njalla](https://njal.la/), they are privacy-oriented, support DDNS and accept Monero.
-Note that you don't technically don't "own" the domain for privacy reasons, they "lease" it to you.
+Note that you don't technically "own" the domain for privacy reasons, they "lease" it to you.
 However, this also means that you don't have to give _any_ personal data.